MicrosoftDocs/PowerShell-Docs/gallery/how-to/finding-packages/searching-by-compatibility.md

 ## Searching for Multiple Compatibilities

-If I am looking for a package that is complatible with multiple compatibilities I would use the syntax:
+If I am looking for a package that has multiple compatibilities I would use the syntax:

 Tags: "Compatibility1" "Compatibility2"

-For example, if I am looking for a package with PowerShell Core Compatibility that runs on both Windows and Linux I would search:
+For example, if I am looking for a package with PowerShell Core Compatibility that will run on both my Windows and Linux machines I would search:

 Tags: "PSEdition_Core" "Windows" "Linux"